-AT&T says it's not capping HSUPA speeds, will be enabling HSUPA on Atrix 4GAlex Wagner - Senior News Editor
+AT&T says it's not capping HSUPA speeds, will be enabling HSUPA on Atrix 4GAlex Wagner - Deputy Managing Editor, News Desk

 AT&T has been surprisingly quiet during the entire Android-HSUPA situation, saying only that their HSUPA-capable lineup would be growing in the future.
 Today the carrier finally responded to claims that it has been intentionally capping HSUPA speeds on some of its devices, explaining that it hasn't "‘capped’ the upload speeds on the ATRIX” and that it's currently testing the feature to prepare it to be rolled out to every Atrix in the wild.
 However, there's no mention of exactly when HSUPA will be enabled on the Atrix or AT&T's other HSUPA-capable products.
 Check out AT&T's full statement down below.